 14 Stances of Highly Effective Product Owners

-The role of the Scrum Product Owner is probably the most misunderstood of the three Scrum Roles.
+The role of the Scrum Product Owner is probably the most misunderstood of the three Scrum accountabilities.
 As I look back at the different incarnations and interpretations I have seen of Product Ownership, I thought it was time to articulate the different stances I thought an Effective and Professional Scrum Product Owner might consider.

 Besides my industry experience, the ideas were influenced by three Agile Thought Leaders...